wds4/electron-react-boilerplate-nostr/README.md

 ## Issues I've encountered

+See also this [issue](https://github.com/fiatjaf/nostr-tools/issues/46) in the nostr-tools repo.

 ### treated as a native dependency
 After forking electron-react-boilerplate, I installed nostr-tools as a dev dependency: